Joe Flacco: 2022

-On March 16, 2022, Flacco re-signed with the Jets for one year and $3.5 million.
+On March 16, 2022, Flacco re-signed with the Jets on a one-year, $3.5 million deal.
 He was announced as the starter for the first three weeks of the season due to an injury to starter Zach Wilson.
 Making the start in Week 1 against his former team, the Baltimore Ravens, Flacco completed 37 of 59 passes for 307 yards, a touchdown, and an interception as the Jets lost 24–9.
 During Week 2 against the Browns, Flacco finished with 307 passing yards and four touchdowns.
 With 1:22 left of regulation, trailing 30–17, Flacco made a 66-yard touchdown pass to Corey Davis and the Jets successfully executed an onside kick, allowing Flacco to throw another touchdown with 14 seconds left in their 31–30 win.
 It was his first winning start since the 2019 season.
 On October 30, before the week 8 game against the Patriots, Flacco was demoted to third string in favor of Mike White.
 After watching Mike White and Zach Wilson start from Week 4 until Week 17, Flacco was renamed the starter for the season finale after White was ruled out with five broken ribs.